eMahtab/design-a-movie-ticket-booking-system/README.md

 # Design a movie ticket booking system

+A movie ticket booking site lists all the theaters from different theater chains, e.g. PVR, INOX, Cinepolis etc.

 Implement a Movie Ticket Booking Application for a Theatre.
 Refer to the following details:

 1. A Theatre has Screens that run Shows for different Movies.
 Each Show has a particular Movie, start time, duration, and is played in a particular Screen in the theatre.
 Each Screen has an arrangement of Seats that can be booked by Users.